10+ Healthy Breakfast Ideas For Pregnancy

 What To Look For In Healthy Breakfast Ideas for Pregnancy

-When compiling pregnancy breakfast ideas, I want something with staying power.
 This usually translates to a mixture of complex carbohydrates, protein, and fiber, such as fruits and/or vegetables.

-Many of these healthy breakfast ideas for pregnancy are my go-to’s.
-Some you can prep ahead of time for you and your kids, and others come together quickly that morning.
+Some of these recipes you can prep ahead of time for you and your kids, and others come together quickly that morning, like an easy Daily Harvest Smoothie or oatmeal chia bowl.

 These breakfast ideas during pregnancy are all family-friendly, so share with your partner and/or kids.